lamjingba-thingom29/Daily-Logger/README.md

 1. Install Python (if not installed)
 2. Open Terminal (Command Prompt)
-3. Navigate to the folder where the file is saved: bash
+3. Navigate to the folder where the file is saved: cd C:\Users\nabat\OneDrive\Desktop\Coding_Projects\Project_01_DailyLogger
-Copy code
-cd C:\Users\nabat\OneDrive\Desktop\Coding_Projects\Project_01_DailyLogger
-markdown
-Copy code
-4. Run the program:
+4. Run the program: python daily_logger.py
-nginx
-Copy code
-python daily_logger.py